 sudo apt install python3-certbot-nginx -y

 Run sudo certbot renew --dry-run only after at least one certificate exists.
 On a fresh install with no certificates yet, Certbot simply reports No simulated renewals were attempted.
+Add stricter options such as HSTS only after the HTTPS site is stable, because HSTS tells browsers to keep forcing HTTPS for the domain.
 For a full walkthrough, see how to secure Nginx with Let’s Encrypt on Debian.

 For extra HTTPS hardening after the certificate is in place, see how to configure security headers in Nginx.